 DES is launched each year at the Archaeological Research in Progress conference (ARP), organised by Archaeology Scotland and the Society of Antiquaries of Scotland.
-DES Volume 18, 2017 was launched at the ARP conference in Stirling on the 26th May 2018.
-The next edition, Volume 19, 2018 will be launched at the ARP conference in Edinburgh on the 25th May 2019.
+DES Volume 19, 2018 was launched at the ARP conference in Edinburgh on the 25th May 2019.
+The next edition, Volume 20, 2019 will be launched at the ARP conference at the end of May 2020.

 DES is available each year to Archaeology Scotland members who choose enhanced membership.